-Allows for the Board's consideration of the Resolution Amending the Broward County Administrative Code.
+Enables the setting of a public hearing during which the Board may consider adopting the proposed Resolution Amending the Broward County Administrative Code.

 Is this Action Goal Related

 No

 Previous Action Taken

 Summary Explanation/Background

 On January 1, 1863, President Abraham Lincoln signed the Emancipation Proclamation, announcing that slaves shall be "forever free."
 Over two years later, on June 19, 1865, General Gordon Granger of the Union Army issued General Order No. 3, formally informing enslaved African Americans in Galveston, Texas, of their freedom and that the Civil War had ended.
 June 19, also known as Juneteenth, commemorates this event and celebrates the end of slavery in the United States.
 It is an opportunity for all Americans to celebrate freedom and equal rights.